nataddrho/digicast/README.md

 6. Build image on micro-SD card

 7. Install the card into the Zero 2, plug a mouse and keyboard through a USB hub into the micro-USB port, and power on.
+Or connect remotely with SSH if you know the IP address already.

 8. Wait for the system to boot into the Desktop.
 Navigate to Raspberry Pi Configuration and change Boot to CLI.
 Save and restart.
 Alternatively, you can open a terminal and perform the same operation by using the ```raspi-config``` command.
 Reboot by typing ```sudo shutdown -r now```

 9. Run an update by running ```sudo apt update```

-10. Install the BLE library Bleak by running ```sudo apt install bleak```
+10. Install the BLE library Bleak by running ```sudo apt install python3-bleak```

 11. Clone the digiball-pi repository with ```git clone https://github.com/nataddrho/digiball-pi.git```